ninabarzh/broomstick/content/posts/satir-stances-soc.md

 Controlled failure is essential.
 This is mostly about the discomfort of imperfection without organisational damage.

 Satir’s concept of allowing highlights the value of a pause between stimulus and reaction.
-In a SOC, this pause might be a thirty-second breath before responding to a high-priority alert, or a quick team huddle to clarify roles.
+In a SOC, this pause might be a thirty-second breath before responding to a high-priority alert, or a quick team stand-up to clarify roles.
 This allows individuals to notice their stances again and avoid knee-jerk reactions.

 After each simulated incident, hold a reflection session.
 Ask participants to name one emotional response they